 In this out-of-this-world interview, the future Max Moon –

 – okay, okay, point taken.
-Anyway, Paul Diamond appears in outer space while what sound like flying saucers attempt to drown him out as he talks about the feelings Col. DeBeers has for him.
+Anyway, Paul Diamond appears in outer space, with what sound like flying saucers attempting to drown him out as he talks about the feelings Col. DeBeers has for him.
 Angry, manly feelings, that is.

 The lack of oxygen must have gotten to Diamond’s head, as he claims that the upcoming match will be the first in the Team Challenge series…